makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 In the next section, I’ll show you how to prevent re-registration using browser fingerprinting integrated with your PHP application.
 Before you continue, be sure to wipe your database clean to prevent any conflicts.

-### Using FingerprintJS
+### Using Fingerprint

-[FingerprintJS]() is a fingerprinting service that uses a combination of fingerprinting, cookies, server-side techniques, and machine learning to generate a browser fingerprint that is up to [99.5% accurate](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy).
+[Fingerprint]() is a fingerprinting service that uses a combination of fingerprinting, cookies, server-side techniques, and machine learning to generate a browser fingerprint that is up to [99.5% accurate](https://dev.fingerprintjs.com/docs/understanding-our-995-accuracy).

-To get started with FingerprintJS, you will need a [FingerprintJS pro account](https://dashboard.fingerprintjs.com/signup).
+To get started with Fingerprint, you will need a [Fingerprint Pro account](https://dashboard.fingerprintjs.com/signup).
 If you do not have an account, you can start a free account with no credit card required.

 Once you have an account, visit your [dashboard](https://dashboard.fingerprintjs.com/) and select the subscription that you created while registering.
 Head to the `API Keys` section from the left sidebar and copy the active **public** API key.